Controllers

 Defining Controllers

 The above section looked at generating a new controller using the console helper in Leaf MVC and Leaf API.
-If you're using Skeleton, you can create a new controller by creating a new PHP file in the controllers
+If you are using Leaf Core, you can manually create a controller in any way you prefer.
+Controllers are basically classes that have callable actions and return responses.
+To add some extra functionality to your controllers, you can extend the Leaf\Controller class.

 For example, let's create a new controller that returns a simple string: